guidemetothemoon/kristhecodingunicorn/content/english/post/secrets_cleanup.md

-+++
-author = "Kristina D."
+---
+author: "Kristina Devochko"
+title: "Cleaning up secrets in Azure DevOps and GitHub repositories with BFG Repo-Cleaner"
+date: "2022-02-22"
-title = "Cleaning up secrets in Azure DevOps and GitHub repositories with BFG Repo-Cleaner" date = "2022-02-22" description = "This blog post explains how to clean up secrets and sensitive values that have been commited to Azure DevOps and GitHub repositories with help of BFG Repo-Cleaner tool." draft = false tags = [
+description: "This blog post explains how to clean up secrets and sensitive values that have been commited to Azure DevOps and GitHub repositories with help of BFG Repo-Cleaner tool."
+draft: false
+tags: [
     "devsecops",
     "cybersecurity-corner",
     "azure"
 ]
-slug = "secrets-cleanup-with-bfg-repo-cleaner"
+slug: "secrets-cleanup-with-bfg-repo-cleaner"
-aliases = ["secrets_cleanup"]
+aliases: ["secrets_cleanup"]
-+++

-{{< table_of_contents >}}
+---

 ## Why should you care about secrets management?

-There are very few applications out there that don\'t require a secret, an API key or a password of some kind.
-Secrets and sensitive values are a natural part of a software developer\'s life and are tightly incorporated into software development process.
-With the vast and diverse amount of cybersecurity threats in the modern world proper secrets management hasn\'t been as crucial and important as it is now.
+There are very few applications out there that don't require a secret, an API key or a password of some kind.
+Secrets and sensitive values are a natural part of a software developer's life and are tightly incorporated into software development process.
+With the vast and diverse amount of cybersecurity threats in the modern world proper secrets management hasn't been as crucial and important as it is now.

 Why?
-Well, if we don\'t care about where and how we store sensitive data related to our application, and just let it be publicly available in plaintext then we basically tell all the malicious actors out there: \"*Hey, please get all the user data out of our application and please use it to damage our users and interconnected applications!
-Thank you!*\".
+Well, if we don't care about where and how we store sensitive data related to our application, and just let it be publicly available in plaintext then we basically tell all the malicious actors out there: "*Hey, please get all the user data out of our application and please use it to damage our users and interconnected applications!
+Thank you!*".
 Not that far-fetched in my humble opinion.
 If attackers get hold of crucial secrets, their evil job becomes so much easier from that point on: privilege escalation, execution of malicious programs and scripts, stealing user data to sell it on dark web, injection of malicious code to damage as many systems and users as possible, etc. Improper or lacking secrets management can open an ocean of malicious possibilities to those who are up to no good.
 Therefore, proper secrets management policies must be in place in every organization and proper routines to follow these policies must be enforced as part of the software development lifecycle.

 Sometimes mistakes happen.
 A developer might forget to remove a client secret before committing the changes.
 At the same time PR reviewer might have been multi-tasking and has overseen that a secret was part of the pull request and approved it.
-Or it was a faster and easier way to deploy a new microservice by hard-coding the API key that will be used in production - it\'s so much more time-consuming to create it as a secret and store it somewhere else, in a secure storage...we\'ll fix it once the service is 100% production-ready!
-And then we forget....And that\'s how easy it is to expose bits of your application that should\'ve never been exposed.
+Or it was a faster and easier way to deploy a new microservice by hard-coding the API key that will be used in production - it's so much more time-consuming to create it as a secret and store it somewhere else, in a secure storage...we'll fix it once the service is 100% production-ready!
+And then we forget....And that's how easy it is to expose bits of your application that should've never been exposed.

-If you don\'t trust me, just search for variations of \"password\" or \"apikey\" in GitHub or Google it - you\'ll catch my drift, this type of mistakes happen pretty often, unfortunately.
+If you don\'t trust me, just search for variations of "password" or "apikey" in GitHub or Google it - you'll catch my drift, this type of mistakes happen pretty often, unfortunately.

-Fortunately, there are ways to improve and there are tons of valuable resources out there on how to implement good secrets management policies - I will link some of those in \"Additional resources\" section.
+Fortunately, there are ways to improve and there are tons of valuable resources out there on how to implement good secrets management policies - I will link some of those in "Additional resources" section.
 But for now I would like to focus on how we can fix the aftermath and clean-up a secret that was accidentally committed to the source code.
 Here, BFG Repo-Cleaner tool comes really handy in.

-## I\'ve committed a secret - now what?
+## I've committed a secret - now what?

-Now let\'s fix it!
-Your first thought might be \"*Well, I can just create a new pull request and remove the secret!
+Now let's fix it!
+Your first thought might be "*Well, I can just create a new pull request and remove the secret!
 Once the PR is merged, the secret is gone from the source code, right?
-RIGHT?!*\".
+RIGHT?!*".
 Well, not exactly.
 Though the secret will be gone from the latest version of your source code in master branch, it will still be available in commit history of your repo.
 If any developers cloned the repo before the secret was removed, they may still have it locally as well, even after you remove it from the source code.

 Therefore, if such a mistake has happened and a secret has been committed to the source code **you must always consider following approach first:**

 > **Once a secret has become publicly available, you must ALWAYS treat it as compromised!
-If it\'s possible you must always generate a new secret and deactivate the exposed secret as soon as possible!** In some cases it can be more challenging to update the secret immediately - for instance, when you need to go through a time-consuming process involving third-parties in order to update the secret, or when you have a lot of dependencies that it will take time to upgrade.
+If it's possible you must always generate a new secret and deactivate the exposed secret as soon as possible!** In some cases it can be more challenging to update the secret immediately - for instance, when you need to go through a time-consuming process involving third-parties in order to update the secret, or when you have a lot of dependencies that it will take time to upgrade.
 In those cases you can mitigate the issue to some extent by removing the secret from the source code and by changing the repo history with tools like BFG Repo-Cleaner.
 Nevertheless, such clean-up must always be evaluated on a case-by-case basis and as a temporary solution, until the new secret has been rolled out.

 If the first approach is not applicable for now, you can use tools like BFG Repo-Cleaner to perform a clean up of the exposed secrets in your Git repo history.
 This tool can also be used for other purposes like to reduce the size or the repo or remove large, troublesome files that are no longer in use.

-Let\'s take a look at how this tool can be used in practice.
+Let's take a look at how this tool can be used in practice.

 ## Cleaning up secrets in Azure DevOps and GitHub repos (or any other Git repo) with BFG Repo-Cleaner